"Jans" arrive on a cold but sunny campus to officially begin their Hamilton experience and take part in new student orientation.

 Whom can I contact if I have more questions?

-Jack Fitch, Assistant Dean of Admission, will serve as your liaison as you make your decision about January admission.
-Please contact him with any additional questions by phone at 1-800-843-2655 or e-mail at firstname.lastname@example.org.
+Niki Barron, assistant dean of admission, will serve as your liaison as you make your decision about January admission.
+Please contact her with any additional questions by phone at 1-800-843-2655 or e-mail at firstname.lastname@example.org.
 If you would like to connect with a Hamilton Jan or have specific questions regarding a particular aspect of the January Admission program, please refer to the contacts listed below.

 |Studying in London||Mary Rogers, Program Manager